 - Reducing food loss and waste

 Several APEC committees and working groups work on topics relating to food security, including the Committee on Trade and Investment (CTI) and its subgroup the Food Safety Cooperation Forum (FSCF), the Agricultural Technical Cooperation Working Group (ATCWG), the Ocean and Fisheries Working Group (OFWG), and the High Level Policy Dialogue on Agricultural Biotechnology (HPLDAB).

 With most APEC economies dominated by small scale farmers and small-scale fisheries, PPFS is also focusing on improving farm efficiency for all farmers, including small holders.

 Improving Food Safety

-Through the APEC Food Safety Cooperation Forum and together with the APEC Sub-Committee on Standards and Conformance, APEC is working to enhance food safety standards and food testing capacity in the region through laboratory training.
+Through the APEC Food Safety Cooperation Forum and together with the APEC Sub-Committee on Standards and Conformance, APEC is working to enhance food safety standards and food testing capacities in the region through laboratory training.
 For example, in a recent APEC project, scientists in Chile and China received in-laboratory training on innovative rapid detection methods for salmonella and e-coli bacteria.
-For more information, see recent APEC Bulletin article on improving food safety.
+For more information, see the recent APEC Bulletin article on improving food safety.

 Reducing Food Loss and Waste

-Based on outcomes from these workshops, the project will continue to revise the drafted methodology of APEC food losses assessment.
-The final phase of the project in 2017 will generate policy recommendations, action plans, toolkit and dataset, and a consolidated methodology of APEC food losses assessment—culminating in a high-level policy dialogue meeting in order to achieve APEC food security goals.
+Based on outcomes from these workshops, the project will continue to revise the drafted methodology of the APEC food losses assessment.
+The final phase of the project in 2017 will generate policy recommendations, action plans, a toolkit and dataset, and a consolidated methodology of APEC’s food losses assessment—culminating in a high-level policy dialogue meeting in order to achieve APEC food security goals.
 See news release for more information.